jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   - **technical data** —
     (a) means information—
       (i) in any form, including oral information, blueprints, drawings, photographs, video materials, plans, instructions, computer software, and documents; and
-      (ii) that is required for the design, engineering, development, production, processing, manufacture, use, operation, overhaul, repair, maintenance, modification, enhancement, or modernisation of launch vehicles, payloads, high-altitude vehicles, high-altitude payloads, or related equipment; but
+      (ii) that is required for the design, engineering, development, production, processing, manufacture, use, operation, overhaul, repair, maintenance, modification, enhancement, or modernisation of launch vehicles, payloads, high-altitude vehicles, high-altitude payloads, ground-based space infrastructure, or related equipment; but
     (b) does not include publicly available information.

 ### 5 Transitional, savings, and related provisions